lenguyenthanh/lenguyenthanh/README.md

 I'm mostly interested in Scala and functional programming.
 I sometime learn/work on compilers.

-And I'm an active contributor of [lichess](https://lichess.org) - open-source, adless, and worldwide second-biggest chess website.
+And I'm a maintainer of [lichess](https://lichess.org) - an open-source, adless, and worldwide second-biggest chess website.